jxkimathi/C-Files/README.md

 * [Return.c](./Return.c) : A program that shows the work of the return function in the code.
 * [ScopeStorageClasses.c](./ScopeStorageClass.c) : A program showing the different scopes and storage classes.
 * [StringFunctions.c](./StringFunctions.c) : A program that shows how to work with string functions.
+* [StructFuncs.c](./StructFuncs.c) : A program that shows the integration of structures with functions.
+* [StructPointers.c](./StructPointers.c) : A program that shows relations between structures and pointers.
 * [Structs.c](./Structs.c) : A program that shows the use of structures.
 * [SwapVal.c](./SwapVal.c) : A program that shows how to swap two values using a third variable.
 * [SwitchStatements.c](./SwitchStatements.c) : A program that shows how to work with switch statements.